The Complete Guide to Thailand Visas and Requirements for Indian Citizens

 Special Visa

-There are a few types of special visas in Thailand that are even better than the long-term visas because they come with long duration of stays and less documentation required.
+There are a few types of special visas in Thailand that are even better than the long-term visas because they come with a long duration of stay and less documentation required.

 However, the requirements are also much stricter.
 Let’s take a look.

-Thailand Elite Visa is a special privilege visa that gives you 5–20 years in Thailand.
+Thailand Privilege Visa is a special privilege visa that gives you 5–20 years in Thailand.
 For this visa, you need to have a clean criminal record and pay the visa fee.

 thailand elite visa logo

-Thailand Elite Visa is the easiest long-term visa to get in Thailand as long as you can afford the application fee.
+Thailand Privilege Visa is the easiest long-term visa to get in Thailand as long as you can afford the application fee.

 The visa comes with many perks, including visa assistance, airport services, and discounts to travel-related service providers.

-It’s also easy to apply for the Elite Visa.
+It’s also easy to apply for the Privilege Visa.
 Because of this, it’s becoming a popular option among entrepreneurs, digital nomads, and retirees.

-You can read more on our Thailand Elite visa review article.
+You can read more in our Thailand Privilege visa review article.

 SMART Visa

-SMART Visa is a new type of visa introduced by Thailand Board of Investment in 2018.
+SMART Visa is a type of visa introduced by Thailand’s Board of Investment in 2018.
 It aims to attract entrepreneurs, investors, and high-skill workers to come to Thailand by giving them a visa valid for up to four years.

 The requirements for the SMART visa are also quite stringent.

-If you are an investor, you need to invest 20 million THB in Thailand based on specific categories required by the Thailand Board of Investment at the time of application.
+If you are an investor, you need to invest 5 million THB or more in Thailand based on specific categories required by the Thailand Board of Investment at the time of application.

 You can read our Thailand SMART Visa article to find out more information.